Rust with axum

 Cargo.toml: add dependencies

-Change to your chatterd folder and edit the file Cargo.toml to add the 3rd-party libraries we will be using.
+Change to your chatterd directory and edit the file Cargo.toml:

 server$ cd ~/reactive/chatterd